 Your most important asset is your people, so investing in your workforce is just good business.
 Companies with employees who are highly trained and well-educated have higher retention rates, a more engaged staff, and better bottom lines.
 The Henrico EDA staff can help you make your staff a priority.

 We offer recruitment and retention consultation, labor market and wage analyses, closure and layoff aversion assistance, and we can connect you to available grant and tax credits to offset hiring and training expenses.
 We also have a vast network of workforce development partners.
 Let’s chat about what you need.
 Together, we'll craft an action plan for a speedy resolution.

-Funded through the Workforce Innovation and Opportunity Act (WIOA), the Resource Workforce Centers serve the eight jurisdictions of Greater Richmond, including Henrico County.
+Funded through the Workforce Innovation and Opportunity Act (WIOA), the Career Works Center - Richmond serves the eight jurisdictions of Greater Richmond, including Henrico County.
 They offer free recruitment services such as job posting distribution, screening and recruitment assistance, job fairs, private "Meet the Recruiter" events and more.
 They also offer funding to help with onboarding and training of new employees.

 Through the Virginia Employment Commission, you can post job openings and search for candidates in the Virginia Workforce Connection database.
 VEC employees are available to assist with your hiring needs, and they administer the unemployment insurance program.

-This partnership between Reynolds Community College and John Tyler Community College provides non-credit training, customized instruction, consulting, skills assessments and educational programs for businesses.
+The CCWA is a partnership between Reynolds Community College and John Tyler Community College that provides non-credit training, customized instruction, consulting, skills assessments and educational programs for businesses.